martz-rgb/ask-vk-bot/README.md

 - [ ] remember polls answers
 - [ ] greetings (table + add from listener + create in postponed)
-- [ ] rewrite forms (make it more simple but save as mush power as can)
 - [ ] members & deadlines
 - [ ] greetings mode (manual or auto)
 - [ ] notifications to admin (about new reservation if should be considerate and greetings if manual)